e3nn/e3nn.github.io/index.md

 If you want to talk to other folks using `e3nn`, you are most welcome to join our [recurring monthly meetings](#recurring) which are shown in the [e3nn calendar](#calendar) and our [Slack](#slack).

 We want to help eliminate any bottlenecks in making Euclidean equivariant neural networks and `e3nn` accessible to a broad audience, especially scientists whose primary expertise is not machine learning.
-If you have an application in mind but not sure how to structure a network around it or other questions not satisfied by this page's resources, feel free to reach out to Tess (`tsmidt at lbl gov`).
+If you have an application in mind but not sure how to structure a network around it or other questions not satisfied by this page's resources, feel free to reach out to Tess (`tess@e3nn.org`).

 ## Installation {#installation}